Get E-Book

 getEventListeners() and eventNames()

 eventNames() returns an array of event names that have at least one listener.
-It uses Reflect.ownKeys() rather than Object.keys(), which means it includes Symbol-typed event names.
-EventEmitter supports Symbols as event names, though it's uncommon in practice.
-Symbols are useful for creating private or non-colliding event names - a library can use Symbol('internal') as an event name that won't accidentally collide with user-defined event names.
+It uses Reflect.ownKeys() rather than Object.keys(), so it includes Symbol-typed event names.
+EventEmitter supports Symbols as event names, though they are uncommon in ordinary application code.
+Symbols are useful for private or non-colliding event names; a library can use Symbol('internal') as an event name that will not accidentally collide with user-defined event names.

-getEventListeners(emitter, event) is a static method on the events module (not on instances).
+getEventListeners(emitter, event) is a static method on the events module, not an instance method.
 It returns a copy of the listeners array.
-The copy is intentional - modifying the returned array doesn't affect the emitter's internal state.
+The copy is intentional; modifying the returned array does not affect the emitter's internal state.
 This static method also works with EventTarget instances, making it a universal listener inspection tool.

-listenerCount() exists in two forms: emitter.listenerCount(eventName) as an instance method, and the older static EventEmitter.listenerCount(emitter, eventName) which is deprecated.
+listenerCount() exists in two forms: emitter.listenerCount(eventName) as an instance method, and the older static EventEmitter.listenerCount(emitter, eventName) kept for compatibility.
 Both return the number of listeners for a given event.
-The instance method just looks at _events[eventName] and returns 0, 1, or the array length.
-The deprecation of the static form happened because the instance method is clearer and works with subclasses properly.
+The instance method is the clearer form for normal code.
+Internally, the count can be derived from _events[eventName] as 0, 1, or the array length.

 captureRejections

-Node 13 added captureRejections as an option.
-When enabled (either per-instance via the constructor option or globally via EventEmitter.captureRejections = true), EventEmitter wraps each listener invocation in logic that detects rejected promises.
-If a listener returns a promise that rejects, the rejection is caught and routed to the emitter's 'error' event.
+Node added captureRejections in v13.4 and v12.16.
+When it is enabled, either per instance through the constructor option or globally through EventEmitter.captureRejections = true, EventEmitter treats non-nullish listener return values as possible thenables.
+If a listener returns a promise that rejects, the rejection is caught and routed through the emitter's rejection handling path.

 const ee = new EventEmitter({ captureRejections: true });